Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 PLEASE NOTE OUR NEW BANK DETAILS SHOWN ON INVOICES AS FROM 01 JULY 2019.

 If you use an external accounting company, please ensure that all required information about ECHA and the Biocidal Products Regulation is passed on.
-It is also advisable that clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
-Please refer to Q&A ID 769 and Q&A ID 770.
+It is also advisable to clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
+Please refer to Q&A 769 and Q&A 770.

 Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment should be made at the full amount so that any possible bank charges are not deducted from the payment.